gagin/WaveExperiment/README.md

 ## Conclusion

-This study implemented and evaluated a novel \"WaveNet\" architecture using layers based on parametric wave-like functions for MNIST digit classification.
+This study implemented and evaluated a novel "WaveNet" architecture using layers based on parametric wave-like functions for MNIST digit classification.
 While demonstrating the viability of such custom layers, the results indicate that, for this benchmark task and on standard CPU hardware, the WaveNet is less parameter-efficient and computationally slower than a standard MLP baseline achieving comparable or superior accuracy.
-The H=24 WaveNet configuration (\~57k parameters) reached a peak accuracy of \~94.2%, falling short of an equivalently sized MLP baseline (\~95.9%).
-Future work could explore the WaveNet\'s applicability to datasets with stronger periodic characteristics or investigate performance on specialized hardware architectures.
+The H=24 WaveNet configuration (~57k parameters) reached a peak accuracy of ~94.2%, falling short of an equivalently sized MLP baseline (~95.9%).
+Future work could explore the WaveNet's applicability to datasets with stronger periodic characteristics or investigate performance on specialized hardware architectures.

 ## Code Availability